PiotrekBudny/PyTest-Testing-project/README.md

 - Update `api_variables.py` and `e2e_variables.py` with your API base URL, test credentials, and E2E settings as needed.
 - Add or modify Page Object classes in `e2e/pages/` for your application’s UI.
-- Extend unit tests and components in `unittests/multimeter/` as your logic grows.
+- Extend unit tests and components in `unittests/multimeter/` and `unittests/mockedapi/` as your logic grows.

 ## Continuous Integration